Lev Kovpak: Assets

 According to the “Pandora Papers,” in 2011 Igor Kovpak became the beneficiary of the offshore company “Sikesko Enterprises Limited,” registered in the British Virgin Islands.
 Documents show that as of 2016, this company had a bank account in Switzerland and investments amounting to $56 million.

 In January 2023, journalists from Important Stories reported that Kovpak’s wife, Veronika Kovpak, holds an account in the Czech “Sberbank” with approximately 250 million Czech korunas (around 800 million rubles).
 Due to imposed sanctions, the account was frozen.

 According to analysts from the Czech company “DatLab,” Kovpak is the beneficiary of the Czech company “IK Group s.r.o.”

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 In 2022, as a result of the 2022 Russian invasion of Ukraine, he was placed on a list of sanctioned Russian entities and people by the European Union, Ukraine, United Kingdom, Switzerland, Belgium and Japan.
-After that, the Czech Republic the froze bank account with USD $10.5 million owned by Lev's wife Veronika.
+After that, the Czech Republic the froze bank account with US$10.5 million owned by Lev's wife Veronika.